Install

 Workflow: Tweet Replies to CSV, JSON, or XLSX

-reply_extractor requires targetTweetId. client.extractions.retrieve returns results, hasMore, and nextCursor; store those values when you need resumable JSON pagination. client.extractions.exportResults supports csv, json, and xlsx for file handoff.
+reply_extractor requires targetTweetId. client.extractions.retrieve returns results, hasMore, and nextCursor; the shared pagination loop passes nextCursor back as after.
+Use xquik-replies.jsonl for queue replay or warehouse loads, xquik-replies.json for app ingestion, xquik-replies.csv for CRM import, and xquik-replies.xlsx for analyst handoff. client.extractions.exportResults supports csv, json, and xlsx for file handoff.
 Cost: 1 credit per reply extracted or returned.

 Workflow: Post Media Tweets and DM Attachments